 - Gear - fishing, golfing, scuba diving, etc.

 Here is what you can leave behind: Wool, neckties, & uncomfortable shoes.
 Also, you won’t need ski boots (no snow), surfboards (no waves), or air purifiers (no pollution).

-Key West Temperature, Rain, and Water Temperature
+Average Key West Temperature, Rain, and Sea Temperature

 In the summer, the climate is warm & muggy with a high of 90 and a nighttime low of 80 (quite balmy).
 Though warm, the surrounding waters moderate our temperatures keeping our all-time high temp. below 100 degrees.
 In the winter, temperatures are typically between 65 and 75 degrees, but a cold front can lower those numbers by ten degrees.
 The high humidity of the Keys means that you’ll feel either hotter or cooler than it really is.

 |Avg.
 Daily High Temp (°F)||Avg.
 Daily Low Temp (°F)||Avg.
 Monthly Rainfall (inches)||Avg.
 Daily Water/Sea Temp. (°F)|